kirchners-manta/conan_manual/docs/source/simulation_setup/build_commands/structures/Graphene_sheet.rst

 the sheet_size arg sets the dimensions of the sheet in Angstrom. the arg requires two floating point values seperate by a whitespace.
 example: ``sheet_size=40.0 40.0``.
 The default is ``sheet_size=20.0 20.0``.
-Keep in mind that the actual sheet size will be lower, since it is determined by the bond_length.
+Keep in mind that the actual sheet size will be lower, since it also depends on the bond_length.
 The supplied value represents an upper bound to the size and CONAN will attempt to create the largest possible sheet that fits into these bounds.

 * ``bond_length=``